MicrosoftDocs/SupportArticles-docs/support/dynamics/gp/a-batch-is-held-in-the-several-statuses.md

 ## Resolution

-To fix the problem, use the option below.

 > [!NOTE]
 > All scripts that are in the "Resolution" section must be run in a query tool.
-To open the appropriate query tool, follow these guidelines:
->
-> -Run the statement in Microsoft SQL Server Management Studio.
-To open Management Studio, select **Start**, point to **Programs**, point to **Microsoft SQL Server (2019) (or the version you have)** and then select **SQL Server Management Studio**.
+To open the appropriate query tool, run the statement in Microsoft SQL Server Management Studio.
+To open SQL Server Management Studio, select **Start**, point to **Programs** > **Microsoft SQL Server (2019) (or the version you have)** and then select **SQL Server Management Studio**.
+To run a script, select **New Query**.

-To run a script, select **New Query** To run the script, follow these steps:
+To solve this issue, follow these steps:

 1. Make sure that you have a current backup of the company database, and ask all users to exit Microsoft Dynamics GP.
 To create the backup in Microsoft Dynamics GP, follow the appropriate steps after all users sign out from Microsoft Dynamics GP:

     1. On the **File** menu, select **Backup**.
     2. In the **Company Name** list, select the company that you want to back up.
     3. In the **Select the backup file** box, select the yellow folder to open the location in which you want to put the backup file.